flashfire1001/CS225sp26/README.md

 -   example-code-lec/ , originally from ***Shkev/Fall 2022 Release Repo***, allow you to get the full of CS225’s lecture with supplemental codes.
 -   lec-handouts/ , you can review this handout right after the lecture to ensure you have understand all the concepts in each lecture.

+### Bonus : a tip for structuring your folder

+Except for the previous resource I shared, There are other files in my local CS225 course folder.

--   Below is my personal configure(stored locally and git ignores):
+Below is my personal configure(stored locally and git ignores):
 1.   books/ for extra books as reference
 2.   exercises/ for you extra self-training
 3.   notes/ for your own notes
 4.   slides for ppts/pdf
-    5.   cs225/ for the labs and mps
+5.   cs225sp26/ for the labs and mps
 6. CS225 Syllabus.md for you consistent self-check